ICHS is administering COVID-19 vaccines for individuals six months and older

-We each have a responsibility to ensure that those around us are protected and we help reduce COVID-19 transmission by being vaccinated.
-This is the only way we can halt the pandemic and ensure the health of our family members, friends and neighbors.
+We each have a responsibility to ensure that those around us are protected.
+We reduce COVID-19 transmission by being vaccinated, protecting ourselves, our loved ones, and our community.

 COVID-19 vaccines are free of charge, regardless of immigration or health insurance status.